project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/152-paul-lightfoot-on-how-carbon-negative-foods-are-taking-off-and-why-now.md

 ---
-title: 152 Paul Lightfoot on how carbon negative foods are taking off and why now
+title: 152 Paul Lightfoot On How Carbon Negative Foods Are Taking Off And Why Now
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-02-15)